 How targeted therapy works

-Targeted therapy attacks cancer cells only, and leaves healthy cells alone
+Targeted therapy attacks only cancer cells and leaves healthy cells alone.

 KRAS with gene mutation, More signals for cell growth, Cell growth is out of control and causes cancer